The \'etale local structure of algebraic stacks: Applications to stacks with good moduli spaces

-\begin{corollary} Let $S$ be a quasi-separated algebraic space and let $G\to S$ be a linearly reductive group scheme (or merely a separated group algebraic space, flat of finite presentation, with affine fibers such that $BG\to S$ is a good moduli space).
-Then there exists a Nisnevich covering $S'\to S$ such that $G'=G\times_S S'$ is embeddable.\epf \end{corollary}
+\begin{corollary} Let $S$ be a quasi-separated algebraic space. \begin{enumerate} \item If $G\to S$ is a separated group algebraic space, flat and of finite presentation, with affine fibers such that $BG\to S$ is a good moduli space, then $G\to S$ is affine, that is, $G$ is linearly reductive. \item If $G\to S$ is linearly reductive, then there exists a Nisnevich covering $S'\to S$ such that $G'=G\times_S S'$ is embeddable.\epf \end{enumerate} \end{corollary}

-\begin{remark} A consequence of \Cref{C:linred-etale-loc-embeddable} is that in the definition of a tame group scheme given in \cite[Defn.\ 2.26]{hoyois_six-operations}, if we assume that $G\to B$ is separated with affine fibers, then the condition on having the $G$-resolution property Nisnevich-locally is automatic. \end{remark}
+\begin{remark} A consequence of \Cref{C:lin-red-groups} is that in the definition of a tame group scheme given in \cite[Defn.\ 2.26]{hoyois_six-operations}, if we assume that $G\to B$ is separated with affine fibers, then the condition on having the $G$-resolution property Nisnevich-locally is automatic. \end{remark}